How to Become an Airline Pilot

 You can become an airline pilot.
 Here is everything you need to know about becoming a commercial pilot starting with no previous experience.

 Step-by-Step Guide What are the steps required to become a commercial pilot?

-The first step in becoming a commercial pilot is to earn a Private Pilot certificate.
-Starting in a single-engine plane, this stage of training focuses on the fundamentals and sets the foundation for more advanced certificates and ratings.
+The first step in becoming a commercial pilot is to earn a Private Pilot certificate, issued by the Federal Aviation Administration (FAA).
+Starting in a single-engine airplane, this stage of training focuses on the fundamentals and sets the foundation for more advanced certificates and ratings.